ovanderzee/resource-server/README.md

 # stream-statics
-Lightweight webserver for testing and demonstrating front-end projects, running under HTTP, HTTPS or HTTP/2.
+Lightweight webserver for testing and demonstrating front-end projects, running HTTP, HTTPS or HTTP/2.

 ## Mime types
 A limited set of common mime-types is used.
 When you install the mime-types package next to stream-statics all known mime-types can be used.
 This way the number of dependencies is limited.

+## Configuration
+Before setting up a new server, a few checks are made.
+When the port number is in use or when the root folder can't be found, the startServer function will error.

 ## Secure serving
-For secure serving you need a private key and a certificate.
-These are generated on first secure run or when the certificate has expired.
+On first secure run, or when the certificate has expired, a private key and a certificate are generated inside the module folder

 ## Usage

 Default configuration:

 ```
-root: './', // folderName
+root: './',
 protocol: 'http2', // 'http' | 'https' | 'http2'
 port: 9630,
 ```